egmreynolds/mayhem_blitz/README.md

 Abilities are described in abilities_functions.py

 Feel free to add any ability ideas you have, even if you don't implement them.

+Upcoming changes of interest:
+Make a gui representation either ktinker, unity, unreal, I don't know.
+Set up server, either local or AWS, so we can play online against each other.
+Make it so opponent can't see your hand / cards played...